The Challenger Sales Model

 However, if the rep informs the customer of how common industry challenges have been solved with a different approach and teaches them about unique features that his product or company offers, then the customer will see the time invested as valuable.
 The more valuable a rep, the more likely it is that a sale will be made.

 The next part of the Challenger Sales Model is for the sales professional to tailor a solution to meet the specific needs of a customer.
 It demands a blend of creativity and flexibility in the product or service offered.

 The creative part comes from the sales rep, and the flexibility is something that a product/service either has or doesn't have.
 However, a product/service that at first does not appear to have any flexibility may still be tailored to a customer.

 The flexibility could come in the form of customized financing, for example, or could require a customization of the entire manufacturing process.
 The key to tailoring a solution begins with the rep having a thorough understanding of the customer's needs.

 The final part of the Challenger Sale is for the sales professional to take control of the sales cycle.
 It is more common than unusual for a sales professional to encounter objections and resistance from a customer.
 While traditional sales models suggest that each customer objection is treated and viewed as a legitimate concern of the customer, the Challenger Sales model teaches that unreasonable or unrealistic customer questions/demands/objections are best handled by the sales professional being firm, authentic and by challenging the customer to "keep it real."
-This approach requires courage, confidence, and plenty of skill: A trifecta of traits that are the envy of most every sales manager in the world.
+This approach requires courage, confidence, and plenty of skill: A trifecta of traits that are the envy of almost every sales manager in the world.